bravesoftdz/Delphi-VCL-Buttons-in-DBGrid/README.md

 There has been a trend for cloud based applications to show the Delete and Edit buttons in the grid.
-So a quick search on the net revealed that very little information on how to create a Styled Working Button in a Standard VCL DBGrid.
+So a quick search on the net revealed that very little information on how to create a Styled Working Button in a Standard VCL DBGrid is found.
 So here is a development prototype that could be implemented in your application.

 How should this Styled Button appear and function in the DBGrid:-